Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

     sudo chkconfig mongod on

 ##  Ruby 1.8.7 installation

+For Fedora 14, just install the ruby packages and proceed to "Walk around bug 360":
+    sudo yum install  ruby-libs ruby-devel ruby-irb ruby-rdoc rubygems rake

-In order to update ruby to 1.8.7, you need to know the packages currently using ruby on your box:
+In order to update Fedora 13  ruby to 1.8.7, you need to know the packages currently using ruby on your box:

     sudo yum remove ruby